 - 3.1.
 As part of the HIF contracting process, Homes England provided the Council with a number of pre and post contract conditions and a draft Grant Determination Agreement.
 HE expect all pre contract conditions to be discharged and the Council to be in a position to enter into the Grant Determination Agreement by the end of December 2020. - 3.2.
 The Council has worked with its professional advisors and PCRL to provide the required information to satisfy those conditions.
 Most of the conditions related to a transfer of information to ensure that Homes England understood the project and the relevant controls that are in place via the DA, as well as updating them on progress with the scheme in the period between submitting the application and the funding being announced. - 3.3.
 However, some of the conditions required new information to be collated or new controls to the way the project financing is structured.
 As public funding is coming into the scheme HE requires, where scheme receipts allow, HIF funding to be recovered to the Council and recycled into future housing developments.
 This has increased the Council's share of any future profits and will require a change to the DA to ensure this is a contractual commitment. - 3.4.
 Thurrock Council will be the grant recipient for HIF.
-Subject to final s.151 Officer sign off as referenced previously, the intention is to put this funding into the PCRL scheme and a legal agreement is being documented to ensure that any change to the liability or risk profile of the Council as a result of accepting HIF is passed to PCRL.
-This agreement will make PCRL legally responsible for delivery of the funded outputs and will ensure that if HE seek to claw back any HIF amounts due to an event of default under the GDA the Council will have legal protection in place to recover this funding from PCRL.
+Subject to final s.151 Officer sign off at each stage as referenced previously, the intention is to put this funding into the PCRL scheme and a legal agreement is being documented to ensure that any change to the liability or risk profile of the Council as a result of accepting HIF is passed to PCRL.
+This agreement will make PCRL legally responsible for delivery of the funded outputs and will ensure that if HE consider a fundamental default to have been triggered by the actions of PCRL the DA between the Council and PCRL will terminate so that the Council can work with HE to agree an alternative way of delivering the outputs.